 So many people can act as a Generalized Other in your life:

 - Parents set rules and expectations for how you might behave in many places.
-Before you consider driving after a few drinks or stealing from a store, the words of your parents might hold you back.
-Grandparents, aunts, uncles, and other members of your family may have a similar impact on you.
+Before you consider driving after a few drinks or stealing from a store, your parents' words might hold you back.
+Grandparents, aunts, uncles, and other family members may similarly impact you.

 - Friends, especially close friends or friends made as a child, show you how to navigate social interactions.